 But for me the highlight of the island was the unexpected presence of baobab trees.
 They weren't as breathtakingly majestic as those of Madagascar, but they still exuded an otherworldly charm.
 There were a few scattered around the island along with a mini-avenue of them on the climb up to the former fort.

 The climb was lined on both sides with art by local artists, many of whom had been inspired by the baobobs.

 There was a wide variety of sculptures as well.
 Janina would have been mightily impressed by all the creativity.
 It felt like a safe haven being in an enclave of artists.

 It took me ninety minutes at a very slow amble to make a circuit of the island.
 This small taste of escaping the urban mayhem of Dakar had me eager to commence my ride to Mali the next morning, where a couple of friends, one a local and the other an African American who I've worked with for years at Telluride, await me in the capital of Bamako, 900 miles away.
-I'll shooting for a daybreak start, hoping the traffic won't be so thick leaving the city as it had been entering it.
+I'll be shooting for a daybreak start, hoping the traffic won't be as thick leaving the city as it had been entering it.